holoviz/panel/doc/tutorials/basic/join_community.md

 ## Prerequisites

 I will assume you already have a Github account.
-If we not please follow the official [Creating an account on Github](https://docs.github.com/en/get-started/quickstart/creating-an-account-on-github) guide.
+If not please follow the official [Creating an account on Github](https://docs.github.com/en/get-started/quickstart/creating-an-account-on-github) guide.

 ## Detailed discussions on Discourse